shift-left-test/build-sample/README.md

     $ docker run --rm -it cart.lge.com/swte/yocto:16.04
     $ git clone --recurse-submodules http://mod.lge.com/hub/yocto/build-sample.git
-    & cd build-sample
+    $ cd build-sample
     $ TEMPLATECONF=`pwd`/build-templates source poky/oe-init-build-env

 ## How to enable tests

     $ bitbake-layers test-layers --add

+## How to find testable recipes

+    $ bitbake-layers test-recipes

+## How to run tests per module

+    $ bitbake cmake-project -c test

+## How to measure code coverage per module

+    $ bitbake qmake5-project -c coverage

+## How to perform static analysis per module

+    $ bitbake autotools-project -c checkcode

-## How to run all tests
+## How to run tests for all relevant modules

+    $ bitbake sqlite3logger -c testall
     $ bitbake core-image-minimal -c testall

-## How to measure the code coverage metrics for all
+## How to measure code coverage metrics for all relevant modules

+    $ bitbake sqlite3logger -c coverageall
     $ bitbake core-image-minimal -c coverageall

+## How to perform static code analysis for all relevant modules

+    $ bitbake sqlite3logger -c checkcodeall
+    $ bitbake core-image-minimal -c checkcodeall

 ## How to disable tests

     $ bitbake-layers test-layers --remove

+# Additional Features

+## How to find testable recipes

+    $ bitbake-layers test-recipes
+    $ bitbake-layers test-recipes cmake*

+> You can use wildcard(&,*) for specified search.

-## How to build the image
+## How to find test meta-layers

-    $ bitbake core-image-minimal
+    $ bitbake-layers test-layers

+## How to show recipe information

+    $ recipetool inspect cmake-project

+## How to lint Bitbake recipes

+    $ recipetool check qmake5-project

 # Notice